0%

 dclient = descope.DescopeClient(project_id=os.getenv("DESCOPE_PROJECT_ID"))

-REDIRECT_PORT = 3000 # Must match one of your configured Redirect URLs in Descope
+REDIRECT_PORT = 3000 # This *must* match one of the Redirect URLs you set in Descope

 REDIRECT_URL = f"http://localhost:{REDIRECT_PORT}"